 - CAUTION: If you are using the Trusted Platform Module (TPM) with an encryption key, you may be prompted to create a recovery key during program or System Setup.
 Be sure to create and safely store this recovery key.
-If you replace this system board, you must supply the recovery key when you restart your system or program before you can access the encrypted data on your drives.
+If you replace this system board, you must supply the recovery key when you restart your system or program before you can access the encrypted data on your drives. - CAUTION: Do not attempt to remove the TPM plug-in module from the system board.
+Once the TPM plug-in module is installed, it is cryptographically bound to that specific system board.
+Any attempt to remove an installed TPM plug-in module breaks the cryptographic binding, and it cannot be re-installed or installed on another system board. - 1 Follow the safety guidelines listed in Safety instructions. - 2 Follow the procedure listed in Before working inside your system.

-- (i) NOTE: Ensure that you note the routing of the cables as you remove them from the system board.
-You must route the cables properly when you replace them to prevent the cables from being pinched or crimped.

-- 1 Follow the safety guidelines listed in Safety instructions.

-- 2 Follow the procedure listed in Before working inside your system.

-- 3 Remove the following components:
+3 Remove the following:

 - a Air shroud

-- b All expansion cards and risers
+- b Expansion cards

+- c Expansion card risers

-- c Mini PERC
+- d Mini PERC card

-- d vFlash or IDSDM module
+- e vFlash/IDSDM module

-- e Internal USB key
+- f Internal USB key (if installed)

-- f Heat sink

 - g Processor

+- h Heat sink

-- h Memory modules
+- i Memory modules and memory module blanks

-- i LOM riser
+- j LOM riser card

+- k Rear drive cage (if applicable)

+1 Disconnect all cables from the system board.

+CAUTION: Take care not to damage the system identification button while removing the system board from the chassis.

+\triangle CAUTION: Do not lift the system board by holding a memory module, processor, or other components.

+2 Using a Phillips #2 screwdriver, remove the 10 screws that secures the system board to the chassis.

+Figure 110.
+System board screws

-- 1 Disconnect all cables from the system board. - △ CAUTION: Take care not to damage the system identification button while removing the system board from the chassis. - △ CAUTION: Do not lift the system board by holding a memory module, processor, or other components. - 2 Using Phillips #2 screwdriver, remove ten screws securing the system board to the chassis. - 3 Hold the system board holder, lift the system board, and then slide it toward the front of the chassis. - 4 Lift the system board out of the chassis.
+- 3 Hold the system board holder, slightly lift the system board to disengage from the step stand-off and connectors from the slots on the chassis. - 4 Lift the system board out of the chassis.

-Figure 94.
+Figure 111.
 Removing the system board

-Install the system board. for more information, see Installing the system board.
+Installing the system board.